Baruch College Fall 2021 Safe Campus Reopening Plan (Updated October 5)

 - Student Club space and the new Student Center have dedicated custodial staff who will follow protocols for cleaning protocols described in Section III Places “Hygiene, Cleaning and Disinfection.”
 This space will be used as student study space this fall.
 Serving food not permitted.
-This may change if there is a student mandate fully implemented based on CDC guidelines for vaccinated individuals.

 - Fall convocation and new student orientation will be virtual.